mtitze/njet/docs/source/extras.rst

     drpm = drp.merge(pattern=(1, 0, 1), positions=[1])

 The new chain ``drpm`` now has ``len(drpm) = 28``, since we have merged 3 elements of the original chain of length 30 and added 1 new 'merged' chain.
 Moreover, the new chain still maintains any previously computed jet-evaluations (although the ones of the merged functions will vanish internally).

-These jet-evaluations can be combined in a ``cderive`` class by means of successive 'Faa di Bruno' operations using the ``.compose`` routine.
-In some circumstances this may help improve performance.
-The results are the same:
+The ``.merge`` command requires that jet-evaluation data has been computed in advance.
+This can be done with the ``.eval`` command (preferably by using the ``compose=False`` option to prevent the automatic composition calculation before the merging command).
+After merging, the jet-evaluation of the entire chain can be combined by means of successive 'Faa di Bruno' operations using the ``.compose`` routine.
+In scenarios where chains admit repeated function patterns, these three steps may drastically improve performance in comparison to the conventional ``derive`` approach.

+Coming back to our example, we confirm that the results before and after merging are the same:

 .. code-block:: python